techidaily/site-location-fake/source/_posts/a-detailed-vpna-fake-gps-location-free-review-on-asus-rog-phone-7-ultimate-drfone-by-drfone-virtual-android.md

 ![turn off location service](https://images.wondershare.com/_thumbs/turn-off-location-services-pic11.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Q8Feep0Rc0?si=YkPhRxXGvrRRMJtb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 These are the simple ways in which you can prevent snapchat from spying on your location.
 You must be knowing how to send location on snapchat through chats - even this won’t be possible once you completely turn off the GPS of your devices.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/f-yPCh24EsA?si=3z8FAd_lMZeAjug7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## **Part 2: How to Spoof Location on Snapchat**